U.F.O. (1968-1983 1984-1989 1991-present) is a Hard Rock band from London, UK.

 In 1984 Mogg resurrected the act with Paul Raymond returning, along with punk recruit Paul Gray (ex-Damned; bass), Jim Simpson (ex-Magnum; drums) and Atomik Tommy M. (guitar) to release Misdemeanor (1985), an album that once-again only charted in the UK But shortly later, Raymond left to be replaced with David 'Jake' Jacobson for the opposite activity, Ain't Misbehavin' (1988), and once-again the act split up.

-Mogg and Way went on their own to release Edge Of The World (1997) and Chocolate Box (1999) to similar success.
-But apparently these guys couldn't get the message and reformed U.F.O. again to release Covenant (2000), with Aynsley Dunbar (ex-Null) now on drums.
+Mogg and Way went on their own on a side project named Mogg/Way to release Edge Of The World (1997) and Chocolate Box (1999) to similar public apathy that plagued U.F.O.'s last couple of albums.
+But apparently these guys couldn't get the message and re-loaded U.F.O. again to release Covenant (2000), with Aynsley Dunbar (ex-Null) now on drums.
 Schenker would be out again after the release of Sharks in 2002, not to mention Dunbar, both of whom were replaced with Vinnie Moore and Jason Bonham respectively, with Paul Raymond (ex-Michael Schenker Group) being added for keyboards on You Are Here (2004).

 The Monkey Puzzle, was released in 2006.